 Nicole here, reminding you that it’s October and that Spooky Season is officially upon us.
 Don’t let it pass you by without making the absolute most you can of it, this most glorious of time of year!

-1 – Plan haunting activities with friends – Get together with your pack, tribe, coven (or just get the girls-or boys) and take a costumed tour of your city’s most haunted locations: bars, restaurants, lumber yards, etc. Have a look around.
-Most pubs, clubs, and bars offer something special (like live music or other seasonally themed activities) and they usually aren’t shy about getting the word out.
+1 – Plan haunting activities with friends – Get together with your pack, tribe, coven (or just get the girls-or boys) and take a costumed tour of your city’s most haunted locations-bars, restaurants, lumber yards, etc.!
+Have a look around, most pubs, clubs, and bars offer something special (like live music or other seasonal themed activities) and they usually aren’t shy about getting the word out.
 Just remember that we, in 2021, are still in the time of plague and suffering, so pay special attention to social distancing and mask guidelines in your locale.